Janet Boomer is looking to reinvent herself.

 Flex gives Janet that opportunity.
 Rather than award letter grades, Flex programs quantify learning based on whether a student can competently do the tasks the curriculum requires.

 “Flex assessments aren’t just pen-and-paper tests,” Janet explains.
 “For example, in one assessment, I was asked to review a very poorly written email.
 I analyzed it for logic, reasoning, grammar, and appropriateness.
 I corrected it and made it more concise and professional.”

 “Assignments can be hard work, but they’re very worthwhile,” Janet confides.

-Throughout her Flex program, Janet is able to draw from learning resources, either recommended or selected by her, to gain the knowledge she needs.
-“With the Flexible Option, I can use any learning resources I find to study for assessments.
+Throughout her UW Flexible Option program, Janet is able to draw from learning resources, either recommended or selected by her, to gain the knowledge she needs.
+“With UW Flex, I can use any learning resources I find to study for assessments.
 The professors’ recommended resources are very good, and I am using a lot of resources from work, from home, from the Internet.
 I like being able to use what I want.”

 A relevant and engaging curriculum